ulicious/hermes/README.md

 Most of the data used are available in this repository, but can be found here as well: DOI: 10.5281/zenodo.15350282

 Configuration templates and provided input data are stored in the repository `data` folder.
-Before processing data, run `_0_setup_project_folder.py PROJECT_FOLDER` to create the working folder structure and copy the editable configuration files directly into `PROJECT_FOLDER/` and the raw input data into `PROJECT_FOLDER/raw_data/`.
-The setup script writes the given project folder path into the copied `algorithm_configuration.yaml`.
-If the setup script is run again, copied files are overwritten.
+Before processing data, use `_run_workflow.py` with `PROJECT_FOLDER` set and `RUN_SETUP_PROJECT_FOLDER = True` to create the working folder structure and copy the editable configuration files directly into `PROJECT_FOLDER/` and the raw input data into `PROJECT_FOLDER/raw_data/`.
+The setup step writes the given project folder path into the copied `algorithm_configuration.yaml`.
+If setup is run again, copied files are overwritten.

 Users should adjust `algorithm_configuration.yaml`, `plotting_configuration.yaml`, `techno_economic_data_conversion.yaml`, and `techno_economic_data_transportation.yaml` in `PROJECT_FOLDER/`.
 Only the central `project_folder_path` is stored as a path in `algorithm_configuration.yaml`.
 All subfolders and raw-data file names are fixed by the code and are derived from the project folder.
 For example, `location_data.csv` and `country_data.csv` are expected in `PROJECT_FOLDER/raw_data/` and are not configured in the YAML file.

-If an older project folder still contains numbered configuration files or a `config/` subfolder from a previous layout, `_0_setup_project_folder.py` removes the known obsolete configuration files and writes the current files directly into `PROJECT_FOLDER/`.
+If an older project folder still contains numbered configuration files or a `config/` subfolder from a previous layout, the setup step removes the known obsolete configuration files and writes the current files directly into `PROJECT_FOLDER/`.

+The workflow scripts are stored in `scripts/` and are normally started through `_run_workflow.py`.
+Advanced users can still run a single step from the repository root via module call, e.g. `python -m scripts._3_main PROJECT_FOLDER` or `python -m scripts._3_main --project-folder PROJECT_FOLDER`.
+The `HERMES_PROJECT_FOLDER` environment variable can also be used.

+For less experienced users, `_run_workflow.py` provides one central entry point.
+Set `PROJECT_FOLDER` and the `RUN_*` booleans at the top of the file, then run `python _run_workflow.py`.
+The script starts the selected workflow modules in order and passes the project folder automatically.

+The central runner can start setup, raw-data processing, start-location creation, the main algorithm, MIP optimization, plot-data processing, plotting, and algorithm-tracking analysis.
+Keep only the desired `RUN_*` flags set to `True`.

 This data is the necessary input for the full model and the demo version.
 For the demo version, please indicate that in the general configuration at: use_minimal_example.
 This will only consider Europe.